mesalytic/discord-lookup-api/README.md

 The API has built-in CORS support, so you won't have to worry

+Data is cached for 3 hours (or until the Redis Server restarts)

 ## Usage

 You can freely access the API [here](https://discordlookup.mesavirep.xyz)